yzxing87/Invertible-ISP/README.md

   year      = {2021}
 }
 ```
+## Acknowledgement
+Part of the codes benefit from [DiffJPEG](https://github.com/mlomnitz/DiffJPEG) and [Invertible-Image-Rescaling](https://github.com/pkuxmq/Invertible-Image-Rescaling).

 ## Contact
 Free feel to contact me if there is any question.
 (Yazhou Xing, yzxing87@gmail.com)